 xvi.
 Bernhard Dyck was born in 1905.

-31. Katharina Peters,46 daughter of Peter Peters 94 and Helena Friesen,95 was born 28 October 1861 in Chortitza Colony, Ukraine and died 28 July 1941 in Saskatchewan.
+31. Katharina Peters,48 daughter of Peter Peters 97 and Helena Friesen,98 was born on 28 Oct 1861 in Chortitza Colony, Ukraine and died on 28 Jul 1941 in Saskatchewan.

 See Johann Dyck for the census details.
 She actually did not come to Canada in 1881.
 She was with her family when they arrived on 19 July 1875 aboard the S.S.
 Canadian in Quebec City.
 She cannot be found in the 1881 Canadian census.
 She doesn't appear with her parents in the 1880 US census because she was married prior to the enumeration date.

-She was married to a Klaas Dyck in 1916; they appear in that census with her two youngest children.
+She was married to a Klaas Dyck by 1916; they appear in that census in Aberdeen SK with her two youngest children.
 This is also indicated in her son Jacob's military attestation papers (he calls his mother Mrs. Klaas Dyck of Clarkboro, Saskatchewan).
 Jacob was born in Rosenfeld, Manitoba and at the time of his enlistment he lived in Aberdeen, Saskatchewan.
 Jacob joined the Canadian Over Seas Expeditionary Force in 1916 at the age of 20.
 Originally he served with the 46th Battalion but he was moved to the 15th Battalion of the Light Infantry in April 1917.
 He was wounded at Vimy on 1 July 1917 and later received a medical discharge.

 I cannot locate the source of the date of death used here.

-Katharina next married Klaas Dyck 99 before 1916 in Saskatchewan.
-Klaas was born in 1862 in Ukraine.
+Katharina next married Klaas Dyck 99

 Copyright 2025 by Barry Teichroeb.
 All rights reserved.